ranja-sarkar/time-series/README.md

 Forecast of (level + trend) is a baseline forecast.
 Example is Holt's method where there are level smoothing constant (alpha) and trend constant (beta).
 Seasonal smoothing (Holt Winter's method) considers a seasonal baseline which is a regularly recurring pattern (day, week, month, quarter etc.) and baseline rises and falls at regular intervals.
 Deviation of each season from the baseline’s long-term (annual) average is used for forecasts (seasonal smoothing constant is delta).
 On the other hand, Exponential Smoothing defines trend as the difference between observed values in consecutive records.

+***ARIMA***

+ARIMA handles data with trend, SARIMA data with a seasonal component.
+The trend, seasonality and noise in a time series are explained by model parameter set (p,d,q), also called the order.
+The auto-regressive parameter is p; d is difference parameter and q is the moving average parameter.
+Trend is the long-term change in the mean level of observations.
+Seasonality is the pattern that’s periodically repeated, and noise is the random variation in the data.
+A time series is additive when the 'trend' is linear (changes are at linear rate) and 'seasonality' is constant in time.

+Y(t) = Level + Trend + Seasonality + Noise

+A stationary time series does not exhibit a trend.